Lebanese bakleh pastries are golden flaky puff pastries filled with tangy purslane and onion, inspired by the traditional Lebanese fatayer.

 Ingredients

-- 4 sheets puff pastry vegan
+- 4 squares/sheets puff pastry use vegan if needed

-- 1 teaspoon Black sesame seeds
+- 1 teaspoon Black sesame seeds or nigella seeds

 Purslane Filling

-- 100 gram purslane approximately two extra large handfuls.
-Roughly chopped
+- 100 gram purslane roughly chopped

-- 1 medium white onion roughly chopped
+- 1 medium white onion sliced

 - 1 tablespoon olive oil